stormearthandlava/stormearthandlava.github.io/guide/general/trinkets.md

 ## On Use trinkets:
 #### {{ site.data.gear.beacon_to_the_beyond }} (from Scalecommander Sarkareth):
 * Medium trinket that deals huge damage every 2min30.
-The mastery on it makes it less good than intel trinkets.
+The mastery on it makes it less good than Intellect trinkets.

 #### {{ site.data.gear.erupting_spear_fragment }} (from Neltharus):
 * Strong AoE trinket, dealing damage and giving you crit depending on target count.
 Really good during burst on adds.